KarAshutosh/karashutosh.github.io/blogs/blog4.md

     ![load extension](media/blog4/jwt2-burpextension.PNG)

-5. Send any captured request that has an `Authorization: Bearer` token to Burp’s *Repeater*.
+5. Send any captured request that has an `Authorization: Bearer` token to Burp's *Repeater*.
 6. Once in *Repeater*, click the *JWS* tab, then the *Payload* tab beneath and modify the email parameter to be `rsa_lord@juice-sh.op`.

     ![modify payload](media/blog4/jwt2-request.PNG)